-Researchers have shown that levels of destination-language proficiency are differential between groups of immigrants. for instance, Van Tubergen and Kalmijn (2005) have focused on the macro level determinants that affects immigrant’s destination-language speaking ability.
-They have shown that the country of origin’s characteristics plays a central role in the acquisition of the new language, such as modernized economy and advanced education system which influence positively.
+Researchers have shown that levels of destination-language proficiency are different between groups of immigrants.
+For instance, Van Tubergen and Kalmijn (2005) have focused on the macro-level determinants that affect an immigrant’s destination-language speaking ability.
+They have shown that the country of origin’s characteristics played a central role in the acquisition of the new language, such as having a modernized economy and advanced educational system, which had a positive influence.
 In this sense, the origin effect should give the FSU group an advantage over the Ethiopian group.
-It is also argued that distance, physically (between the countries of origin and destination) and linguistically, is a key factor when the effect of country of origin is examined (Chiswick & Miller, 2001; Van Tubergen & Kalmijn, 2005).
-Geographic distance has a negative effect (because of potentially remigration), an issue that has no influence in the case of this paper due to distance similarity between the two countries of origin and low possibility of remigration of the two groups, owing to the nature of the Israeli ‘Law of return’ that grants any Jew an Israeli citizenship upon formal immigration.
-Altogether, it is important to mention that between the two groups, FSU immigrants have higher rates of continuing migration, mainly to north American countries.
-The ‘continued immigrants’ are mainly young and educated middle class immigrants that seek to better their socio-economic status, and their answer is to immigrate from Israel (Israeli Central Bureau of Statistics, 2008).
-As this group mainly consist of higher educated immigrants it is more likely that their Hebrew proficiency is already higher than their less educated peers.
+It is also argued that distance—physically (between the countries of origin and destination) and linguistically—is a key factor when the effect of the country of origin is examined (Chiswick & Miller, 2001; Van Tubergen & Kalmijn, 2005).
+Geographic distance has a negative effect (because of potential remigration), an issue that has no influence in this paper due to the similarity of distance of the two countries of origin and the low possibility of remigration of the two groups, owing to the nature of the Israeli “law of return” that grants any Jew an Israeli citizenship upon formal immigration.
+Altogether, it is important to mention that between the two groups, FSU immigrants have higher rates of continuing migration, mainly to North American countries.
+The “continued immigrants” are mainly young and educated middle-class immigrants that seek to better their socio-economic status, and their answer is to emigrate from Israel (Israeli Central Bureau of Statistics, 2008).
+As this group mainly consist of higher educated immigrants, it is more likely that their Hebrew proficiency is already higher than their less educated peers.

 Linguistic distance is more complex because of the uniqueness of each case.
-If we are to compare the linguistic distance between Hebrew and Amharic and Hebrew and Russian it could be argued that each language is closer to Hebrew from different direction.
+If we are to compare the linguistic distance between Hebrew and Amharic and Hebrew and Russian, it could be argued that each language is close to Hebrew but from different directions.
 On the one hand, Hebrew and Amharic are from the same linguistic family tree, the Semitic family.
 Thus, according to the historical evolution of languages, as discerned by linguists, Hebrew is linguistically closest to Amharic and Arabic (Beenstock et al., 2001).
-On the other hand, Russian, which is from distinct linguistic family (the Balto-Slavic) than Hebrew, have a great influence on the structure of modern Hebrew because of the first massive immigrations from Eastern Europe to Israel (the Ashkenazi immigration), since the end of the 19th century, which have formed the first society of modern Hebrew speakers.
+On the other hand, Russian, which is from a distinct linguistic family (the Balto-Slavic) than Hebrew, have a great influence on the structure of modern Hebrew because of the first massive immigrations from Eastern Europe to Israel (the Ashkenazi immigration), since the end of the 19th century, which formed the first society of modern Hebrew speakers.

 Alongside group level and origin effect, it has been found that individual characteristics have no less of importance regarding the acquisition of new language.
-Educational level (which is to some extent reflecting wealth effect), age at migration and duration of residence in country of destination (exposure effect) are crucial when destination-language proficiency is examined (Chiswick & Miller, 2001).
-Altogether, after taking into consideration the group level and origin effect we would expect that individual characteristics, exposure effect and level of education (which is partially affected by the origin effect), to have greater influence on the results of levels of Hebrew proficiency.
+Educational level (which to some extent reflects the effect of wealth), age at migration, and duration of residence in the country of destination (the exposure effect) are crucial when destination-language proficiency is examined (Chiswick & Miller, 2001).
+Altogether, after taking into consideration the group level and origin effect, we would expect that individual characteristics, the exposure effect and the level of education (which is partially affected by the origin effect) would have greater influence on the results of levels of Hebrew proficiency.